E-Gilley/Mint-Classics-Analysis/README.md

 **Recommendation**: Discontinue Toyota Supra.

 **Rationale**: The Supra is the only product with zero sales to speak of.
-This could be an error in the data or there could be a more complicated reason.
-However, assuming the data is correct and there aren't any unknown reasons for the lack of sales, the Supra should be yanked from shelves.
+As previously mentioned, this could be an error in the data or there could be a more complicated reason.

+However, assuming the data is correct, the Supra should be yanked from shelves.
+Sorry Paul.

 Given there is a current stock of over 7,000 of these cars the company could include them in each order as a special promotion or something.

-**Recommendation**: Increase the stock of items with less than 1,000 units in stock and over 950 orders.

-**Rationale**: Items like the 1960 BSA Gold Star only have 15 units in stock and over 1,000 orders.
-That means the stock for these items is dangerously low.
-The average number of products sold is just about 950 so having 1,000 of all reasonably popular items will make sure products are available.

-To make sure all products have enough availability keep the stock over 1,000 for reasonably popular products should be a priority.
+I would hate for all 7,000 of these things to just get thrown in the trash!

+**Recommendation**: Audit each product to look for ways to maximize profit per unit.
+Start with the 10 most popular products.

+**Rationale**: There was an average difference of 22% in the predicted profit vs the actual profit across all items.
+Trying to increase the profitability of the most popular products will directly and immediately result in more cash for the company.

+There are several popular products with room to grow the profit margin.
+For example, the 1937 Lincoln Berline is the second most popular product at the company but in terms of actual profit it is just about average.

+Look at each product.
+If there is high demand for that product, the company can raise the price or negotiate a lower buy price from the supplier based on the amount we're ordering.

+### Warehouse Recommendations

 **Recommendation**:

 **Rationale**:

-### Warehouse Recommendations

 # Reflection